a-pavlov/OpenPgp-BounceCastle-Example/README.md

 * encrypt()
 * decrypt()

+More examples:
-Class PgpPackageBuilder for building PGP packages with unknown size in advance.
+* Class PgpPackageBuilder for building PGP packages with unknown size in advance.
-Class PgpDecryptedStream for usage with InputStream source as on the fly stream decryptor.
+* Class PgpDecryptedStream for usage with InputStream source as on the fly stream decryptor.

 ------